multi-vit/personal_technology_radar/README.md

     ],
     "rings": [
       {
-        "name": "Adopt",
+        "name": "continue",
         "description": "We can clearly recommend this technology.
 We have used it for longer period of time in many teams and it has proven to be stable and useful."
       },
       {
         "name": "Trial",
         "description": "We have used it with success and recommend to have a closer look at the technology in this ring.
-The goal of items here is to look at them more closely, with the goal to bring them to the adopt level."
+The goal of items here is to look at them more closely, with the goal to bring them to the continue level."
       },
       {
         "name": "Assess",